KxSystems/docs/docs/wp/surveillance-latency/index.md

   ] }
 ```

-It then defines a master `alert_upd` function to behave appropriately whether the run time is real-time or intraday and behaves as follows:
+It then defines a primary `alert_upd` function to behave appropriately whether the run time is real-time or intraday and behaves as follows:

 It only proceeds if